 When you think about buying furniture for your home, does Costco come to mind?
 The warehouse club chain may not be the best-known seller of furniture, but it offers great deals because everything the store sells has exceptionally low markups.
+It can be a great perk for Costco members.

 What You Need to Know Before Buying Costco Furniture